Pang Zhiquan

-Pang Zhiquan (逄志泉 (Páng Zhìquán); born 16 August 1990) is a Chinese professional footballer who plays as a striker for club Shaanxi Union.
+Pang Zhiquan (逄志泉 (Páng Zhìquán); born 16 August 1990) is a Chinese professional footballer who plays as a striker for club Tai'an Tiankuang.

 Club career

 Pang Zhiquan started his professional football career in 2009 when he joined Qingdao Jonoon for the 2009 Chinese Super League campaign.
 On 3 May 2010, he made his debut for Qingdao Jonoon in the 2010 Chinese Super League against Beijing Guoan, coming on as a substitute for Aleksander Rodić in the 88th minute.

 In March 2014, Pang transferred to China League Two side Guizhou Zhicheng.

 On 13 July 2018, Pang transferred to Shaanxi Chang'an Athletic.

 Career statistics

-Statistics accurate as of match played 26 March 2024.
+Statistics accurate as of match played 29 July 2026.